1. Main facts and figures

 A person is self-employed if they run their business for themselves, either as a sole trader or director of their own company.

 Percentages have been rounded to the nearest whole number, so some totals may not add up to 100%.

 Not included in the data

-Data based on fewer than 3 responses have been withheld from results for all groups.
-This is to protect respondents’ confidentiality, and because the numbers involved are too small to draw any reliable conclusions.
+Data based on fewer than 3 responses are not shown.
+This is to protect people’s confidentiality, and because the numbers involved are too small to make reliable generalisations.

 The ethnic groups used in the data